dashkite/joy/docs/reference/predicate/branch.md

 # branch

-_Function_

-Returns a function evaluates a list of _conditions_ (and associative array consisting of pairs of predicates and consequents), in the order given, until one of the predicates matches.
+_Function_ &bull; Returns a function evaluates a list of _conditions_ (and associative array consisting of pairs of predicates and consequents), in the order given, until one of the predicates matches.
 Calls the corresponding consquent if a match is found.

 <pre><code>branch conditions &rarr; function</code></pre>
 <br>